 EUROfusion, the ‘European Consortium for the Development of Fusion Energy’, manages and funds European fusion research activities on behalf of Euratom.

-The signatories of the EUROfusion consortium agreement are 26 member states of the European Union* plus Switzerland as associated member.
-They signed the agreement on behalf of about 40 fusion laboratories which are themselves linked to more than 100 Third Parties**.
+The 29 partners of the EUROfusion consortium signed the agreement on behalf of about 40 fusion laboratories which are themselves linked to more than 100 Third Parties**.

 EUROfusion funds fusion research activities in accordance with the Roadmap to the realisation of fusion energy.
 The Roadmap outlines the most efficient way to realise fusion electricity by 2050.
 It is the result of an analysis of the European Fusion Programme undertaken in 2012 by the Research laboratories within EUROfusion’s predecessor agreement, the European Fusion Development Agreement, EFDA.